-Chances are that if you’re reading this, you’ve probably heard someone offer up Internet sales expertise that was completely unsolicited.
-The person offering up that expertise was convinced that you could benefit from it, as well.
-However, based on all the variables the expertise didn’t matter.
+Chances are that if you’re reading this, you’ve probably heard someone offer up Internet sales training expertise that was completely unsolicited.
+The person offering up that expertise was convinced that you could benefit from it, improve your sales pipeline, and close more deals, as well.
+However, based on all the variables, the expertise didn’t matter.
 You know that if you follow all the same steps, your results would be wildly different.
 It’s almost as if the person telling the story just fell into success by accident.
-Sure they may be wealthy, but a lot of people get wealthy right after they’ve been hit by a car.
+Sure they may be wealthy, but many people get wealthy right after they’ve been hit by a car.

-One of the advantages of living through the Internet revolution in automotive is being able to observe it from the beginning until its current state.
-Many thought they found the magic formula and were able to take that formula and apply it to different businesses.
-Others, took their formula to another dealership, in another state, only to find it to fail miserably.
-A few people were able to take their formula from one dealership to the next, with different states and brands, and, were still able to find success.
-Many stepped off the curb never to be heard from again.
+One of the advantages of living through the Internet revolution in automotive is observing it from the beginning until its current state, including online sales training efforts.
+Many thought they found the magic formula and could take that formula and apply it to different businesses.
+Others took their sales performance formula to another dealership in another state, only to see it fail miserably.
+A few people were able to take their formula from one dealership to the next, with different states and brands, and were still able to succeed.
+Many stepped off the curb, never to be heard from again.

-If this were a face-to-face discussion, I would put forward the notion that those who have been the most successful did not get that way by accident.
-Moreover, I would say they had a formula that could be adapted to the primary variables they were faced with.
+If this were a face-to-face discussion, I would put forward the notion that those sales professionals who have been the most successful did not get that way by accident.
+Moreover, I would say they had a formula that could be adapted to the primary variables they faced.
 Unfortunately, we’re not face-to-face, so it’ll take a lot of words.

 Over the years, this formula has continued to evolve.
-Changes were made to adapt to high-fructose corn syrup instead of sugar, and even to caramel coloring to maintain food safety standards.
+To maintain food safety standards, Coke made changes to adapt to high-fructose corn syrup instead of sugar and even caramel coloring.
 And, while new riffs on the old product continue to this day, the red can evolved from a soda fountain, then from a glass bottle, the formula continues on almost 130 years later.
 It’s that same formula that only two people have access to.
 That’s because, if you had the formula, you could make it too.

 Maybe in ten million different universes (if you subscribe to the multiverse theory), an earthquake struck, and the ingredients to Coke just fell off the shelf together.
 And, in the proper ratios, it formed that magic elixir, teaching the world to sing in perfect harmony on 9 or 10 different continents.
 In this universe, however, it’s taken decades of proper planning, documentation, and thousands of man-hours to create an enduring success that can be replicated in various climates, altitudes, supply chains, and geographic locations around the globe.
 It’s not an accident.

 Internet sales in automotive is a wildly complicated formula.
 After a few seconds of thought, most would agree the primary ingredients are brand, demographic composition, and geography.
-There’s another layer of important ingredients which includes inventory, opportunity type and mixture, along with competitive forces.
-Then there is the layer of various technologies that loosely connect everything together.
-What’s often forgotten is that these elements fluctuate on a frequent basis over time.
+There’s another layer of essential ingredients that includes inventory, opportunity type, mixture, and competitive forces.
+Then there is the layer of various technologies that loosely connect everything.
+What’s often forgotten is that these elements frequently fluctuate over time.
 And, these are just the ingredients dealerships are stuck with.

 Luck is not repeatable.
 And, I’m sorry…wait, I’m not sorry…to say we’ve all been guilty of following lucky people.
-A good portion of the people you follow in automotive were successful under very certain circumstances.
-The genius vendor CEO, the trainer, the new sales manager from the big city dealership, all lucky.
-During a specific time, with their brand, demographic composition, geography, inventory, opportunity composition, competitive forces, and a team of people, they found success.
+A good portion of the people you follow in automotive was successful under very specific circumstances.
+The genius vendor CEO, the trainer, the new car sales manager from the big city dealership, all lucky.
+They found success during a specific time with their brand, demographic composition, geography, inventory, opportunity composition, competitive forces, and a team of people.
 If even one of those variables were different, could they adapt different ingredients and still be successful?
-More importantly, if you, me, or anyone else followed that person’s formula would we find success under those same circumstances?
+More importantly, if you, me, or anyone else followed that person’s formula, would we find success under those same circumstances and sell more cars?
 Even more importantly, if we had all of those same ingredients could we make it happen in part of the good ‘ole US of A?
 Even Canada?
 If you’re singing “Is It Luck?” by Primus, you wouldn’t be wrong.

-We all need to be a lot more critical about the success we’re experiencing, and even more so about the advice we’re absorbing.
-Is it from good management and strategic planning, or is it just the circumstances of the time?
+We all need to be a lot more critical about the success we’re experiencing and even more so about the sales training courses and sales skills advice we’re absorbing.
+Is it from good management, solid customer service, and strategic planning, or is it just the circumstances of the time?
+What about their ability to handle objections?
 During the summer of 2021 dealerships made more profit those months than they had in a generation ago.
-Were those sales made on purpose or by accident?
+Were those sales negotiations and conversions made on purpose or by accident?
 Let me put it a different way.
-Did the customers buy from a given dealership on purpose or by accident?
+Did the customers love their experience and buy from the sales conversations and dealership sales processes on purpose or by accident?
 As those ingredients to success (perceived or otherwise) change, say if inventory levels continue to plummet, will the formula still hold up?
-The same holds true for the new manager from a big-city dealership, the freshly minted Google certified vendor, and people whose income depends on dispensing advice.
+The same holds true for the new manager training at a big-city dealership, the freshly minted Google certified vendor looking for their next sales opportunity, and people on the sales team whose income depends on dispensing advice in a sales workshop.